jeremybmerrill/marginalis/README.md

 ###TODO:
 1. Fancy-pants drop caps
 2. Pre-parse/POS-tag the text.
 Shrink and fade all words that aren't nouns and verbs.
 This would be an interesting experiment into the Strunk-and-White-ian claim that one should write with nouns and verbs, not adjectives or adverbs.
+3. Visibly link marginalia with their referents.
-3. Optional footnote-like superscripts to allow a marginalis to pertain to a sub-paragraph level element.
+  - Footnote-like superscripts to allow a marginalis to pertain to a sub-paragraph level element, or,
+  - Hide all but the referent of the mouseovered marginalis.
+(Requires repositioning the text.)
 4. Cope with multiple marginalia pertaining to one element.
 (Don't have them cover each other up.)
 5. Nested marginalia.
 (Yo dawg, I herd you liekd margin notes, so I put margin notes in your margin notes.)
 6. When a margin note is clicked, center it.
 (Perhaps only for long margin notes)